TopologyMapping/network-security/README.md

 The results returned by `api.search()` are limited based on the Shodan API plan and privileges.
 Higher-tier plans provide access to more results and additional search filters.

+The code saves the search results to JSON files.
+After performing the search with the specified network criteria, the code stores the JSON files in the `scans` folder.
+Each JSON file represents the search results for a specific network or IP address.